The wait's over, the new Huawei phones have arrived. Here’s everything you need to know about the new P30 and P30 Pro.

 The P30 will start at £32 a month with an upfront cost of £29 and the P30 Pro starts at £43 a month with the same upfront cost of £29.

-That’s the latest on the new Huawei P30 and P30 Pro, go order yours today on Three, the UK’s best network for data – as voted by Mobile Choice consumers and enjoy endless streaming and Snapchat with Go Binge; use your phone in over 70 destinations worldwide with Go Roam; get travel upgrades from easyJet; and enjoy treats and deals exclusively for Three customers with our rewards app, wuntu.
+That’s the latest on the new Huawei P30 and P30 Pro, go order yours today on Three, the UK’s best network for data – as voted by Mobile Choice consumers and enjoy endless streaming and Snapchat with Go Binge and use your phone in over 70 destinations worldwide with Go Roam.